huangye177/dbbenchmark/README.md

 ## How-to

-*   Create a MySQL database named "testdb", and a user with both name and password as "testdb".
+*   Optional (if test against MySQL with default setting): Create a MySQL database named "testdb", and a user with both name and password as "testdb".

+*   Optional (if test against MongoDB): Start MongoDB server

 *   Run with source code directly (after git clone, under project root directory)